1. The content should drive more traffic to your website.

 Writing SEO Friendly Content

 Content is just information.
 And whatever you want to write about, possibilities are, you’re not the first.
 Demand for content is surging.
-And with information accessible literally at the tip of our fingers or spoken word (Hey Siri-Alexa), there’s an excess amount of searches and to get your content noticed what do you need to do?
-If you’re a blogger, a freelance writer, or do any type of content writing, keep reading because I’m going to walk you through a step-by-step guide to help you rank and get your content noticed by Google and other search engines.
+And with information accessible literally at the tip of our fingers or spoken word (Hey Siri-Alexa), there’s an excess amount of searches and if you want to get your content noticed what do you need to do?
+If you’re a blogger, a freelance writer, or do any type of content writing, keep reading because I’m going to walk you through a step-by-step guide by reading below to help you rank and get your content noticed by Google and other search engines.

 The Reason To Write SEO Friendly Content